koding/kite.js/README.md

 ## Kite(url)

-you can use the kite constructor with a URL:
+you can use the `Kite` constructor with a URL:

 ``` js
 var Kite = require('kite')